netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 Use [crontab.guru](https://crontab.guru/) to create custom schedules.

-### Prevent Ombi/Overseerr/etc from marking coming soon items as available
+### Prevent Request Platforms from marking coming soon items as available
-This happens because these request platforms check Plex for availability instead of Radarr/Sonarr<br>
+Request platforms such as Ombi and Overseerr check Plex for availability instead of Radarr/Sonarr.
+Therefor they will mark 'coming soon' items as available even though Radarr and Sonarr will correctly see them as 'missing'<br>
 To avoid this you can choose to create seperate libraries for your 'coming soon' items.

 - Use new custom roots for coming soon content under `umtk_root_movies` and `umtk_root_tv`